 Greater Boston Legal Services:

 If you are escaping from domestic violence, you should be eligible for assistance through the Department of Housing and Community Development, the Department of Transitional Assistance (DTA), or the Department of Children and Families (DCF); access their web site.

 Department of Transitional Assistance: The DTA has domestic violence specialists who assist battered women with the process of obtaining benefits and services.
 If you have not already done so, please consider calling the toll free, 24-hour domestic violence hotline (1-877-785-2020).
 The counselors who work on the hotline can assist you with safety planning, information on accessing public benefits and other services for battered women, ranging from shelters to transitional living programs.

 Unfortunately, due to the limited availability of shelter beds and transitional programs for battered women, relocation is often required.
 However, all of the battered women's programs across the state do assist their clients with housing related issues, ranging from referrals to subsidized housing and housing search to legal advocacy.

 Massachusetts Department of Housing and Community Development: Through the Bureau of Federal Rental Assistance, DHCD operates the following program for victims of domestic violence and their families:

-The Family Unification Program (FUP): FUP provides Section 8 vouchers to families with open cases with the Department of Social Services.
-DSS makes all of the referrals for FUP.
+- The Family Unification Program (FUP): FUP provides Section 8 vouchers to families with open cases with the Department of Children and Families.
+DCF makes all of the referrals for FUP.

-Department of Social Services: The Department of Social Services operates the following programs:
+Department of Children and Families: The Department of Children and Families operates the following programs:

-The Transition to Home Program provides housing advocacy and housing search services to families made homeless due to domestic violence.
-Referrals are made through DSS, DTA, battered women's programs, or shelters.
+- The Transition to Home Program provides housing advocacy and housing search services to families made homeless due to domestic violence.
+Referrals are made through DCF, DTA, battered women's programs, or shelters.